JuliaData/DataFrames.jl/docs/src/index.md

-While not all of these libraries are tightly integrated with DataFrames, because DataFrames are essentially collections of aligned Julia vectors, so it is easy to (a) pull out a vector for use with a non-DataFrames-integrated library, or (b) use `statsmodels` to convert your table into a homogenously-typed matrix.
+While not all of these libraries are tightly integrated with DataFrames, because DataFrames are essentially collections of aligned Julia vectors, so it is easy to (a) pull out a vector for use with a non-DataFrames-integrated library, or (b) convert your table into a homogenously-typed matrix using `Tables.matrix` or StatsModels.jl.

 ### Other Julia Tabular Libraries